Church Music Ministries Department

 MUEN5112 NOBTS Singers (1 hour)

 NOBTS Singers is a choir composed of male and female seminary students.
-Music literature of many periods is learned and performed on and off campus (the NOBTS Singers take an annual tour in the spring semester).
+Music literature of many periods is learned and performed on and off campus, typically NOBTS Singers perform in at least one church.
 Students in all degree programs are encouraged to participate.
 The class meets 2 hours per week for one semester for 1 hour credit.
 Prerequisite: approval by the professor.

 MUEN5107 The Seminary Chorus (1 hour)